Using CVE Visualizations

 When you are finished editing your Dockerfile, save and close it.

-With your new Dockerfile created, you can build the image.
+With your new Dockerfile created, you can build the container image.
 Execute the following command in your terminal to build your multi-stage C++ image.

 docker build -f Dockerfile3 -t example3:latest .